 Unlike so many writers, Susan Crandall did not emerge from the womb with a pen and paper in hand and a fully formed story in her mind.
 Instead, she was born with an incredible love for books.
-This must be genetic, because her father and now her son, both hated school, but are somehow addicted to books.
-For much of her young life, even those exhausting years when her children were young and Susan worked in her previous profession (yes, the rumor is true, she was a dental hygienist) she was an avid reader.
-Susan has always been fascinated with words – those of you who catch yourself reading the dictionary when you cracked it open to look up mesopelagic you just might have a writer hiding inside you, too.
+For much of her young life, even those exhausting years when her children were young and Susan worked in her previous profession (yes, the rumor is true, she was a dental hygienist) she was an avid reader, always fascinated with words.
+(Those of you who catch yourself reading the dictionary when you cracked it open to look up mesopelagic you just might have a writer hiding inside you, too.)

-Then, her younger sister admitted that she’d been writing, secretly of course.
+Then, her younger sister admitted that she’d been writing, secretly of course, as most writers initially do.
 That admission led to Susan editing her sister’s work (as the older sister, Susan was never short of opinions to share).
-Then Susan and her sister co-authored four novels, none of which were published.
-Her sister decided to move on after those four books, but Susan was totally addicted.
+Then Susan and her sister co-authored four unpublished novels.
+Her sister moved on after those four books, but Susan was totally addicted.
 She’d learned too much about the process of writing, the craft of storytelling and the world of the written word to give it up.

 BACK ROADS was Susan Crandall’s first solo work, her first published work, and her first award winning novel, winning a RITA for Best First Book and two National Reader’s Choice Awards.
 WHISTLING PAST THE GRAVEYARD, her tenth published novel, was a Target Book Pick, an Indie Next pick, a Pulpwood Queens National Book Club pick, as well as recipient of the 2014 SIBA Award for Fiction.

 Susan grew up in a small Indiana town, married a guy from that town, and then moved to Chicago for a while.
 She is pleased to say that she has been back in her hometown for many years and plans to stay.
-She and her husband have two grown children and four little grands.
-“My children make me proud every day,” Susan glows.
-“My son, who has the heart of a poet, is also a writer (with a challenging day career…gotta feed those grands).
-My daughter, who is both beautiful and brilliant, is an embryologist and the mother of twins.”
+She and her husband have two grown children, four little grands, and two dogs.